 Experienced lawyers explain what makes them different, and deadly.

 Various sizes of motor vehicles share the road with cars.
-Minicars, sedans, vans and 18-wheelers all take the same back roads and highways every day, and there is always the potential for an accident.
+Compact cars, sedans, vans and 18-wheelers all take the same back roads and highways every day, and there is often the potential for an accident.
 Collisions involving large trucks can be devastating and often result in fatalities.

 At Chad Jones Law, P.C. our legal team knows how to handle negligent drivers, trucking companies, and their insurance companies who may try to avoid responsibility for an accident and even blame the victim.
 The possibility of facing more than one responsible party can be daunting.
-That's why you need an experienced truck accident attorney on your side who won't stop fighting for your justice until they have results.
+That’s why you deserve an experienced truck accident attorney on your side fighting for justice.

 Consequences of 18-Wheeler Wrecks